thedxt/WP-Docker/README.md

 # WP-Docker
-This will create a mariadb container while also creating a container for WordPress using docker-compose and .env
+This will create a MariaDB container while also creating a container for WordPress using docker-compose and .env

 use .env to define the variables
 ### .env Variables